topwaye/morse/README.md

 +--write--++--write a page table record--++--read--++--read--++--read--++--write--+

+Beware: in a 386 CPU, each instruction above consists of 2 steps: read a page table, and then read/write memory.
+The 2 steps are an atom.

 Copy-on-write is safe.

 Consider the following concurrence scenario: Process A and Process B use the same one page table.
 Process C and Process A 'share' with each other partly.
 Process A and Process B trigger copy-on-write (e.g. writing the same one page 'shared' with Process C).
 That is, Process A and Process B change the same page table at the same time.